• Skip to primary navigation

 • 2 tablespoon vegetable oil or neutral oil

-• 4 tablespoon white vinegar or rice vinegar or apple cider vinegar
+• 4 tablespoon white vinegar or rice vinegar / apple cider vinegar

 Instructions

-• Soak your clear glass noodles in warm hot tap water for 5-10 minutes until loose and softened.
-Strain immediately.
+• Soak the dry glass noodles in warm to hot tap water for 5-10 minutes, just until they loosen and turn slightly pliable.
+Drain well and set aside.

-• In a small bowl add sliced red chili along with vinegar and let this soak as you work on preparing the other ingredients.
+• In a small bowl, combine sliced red chili with vinegar and set aside.

-• Heat 1 tablespoon vegetable oil in a wok or large skillet on medium high heat.
-Pour in beaten eggs and scramble them until they take form but remain moist.
-Do not overcook them.
-Remove scrambled eggs from pan and set aside.
+• Heat 1 tablespoon or 15 ml vegetable oil in a large pan on medium-high heat.
+Add beaten eggs and scramble them until they take shape but are still moist.
+Remove and set aside.

-• Add the remaining oil, followed by shallots, cabbage, minced garlic and stir fry for 1-2 minutes.
+• Add the remaining oil to the pan, followed by shallots, minced garlic, and cabbage and stir-fry for 1-2 minutes.

-• Toss in the strained noodles.
-Quickly pour in your regular soy sauce, dark soy sauce, fish sauce and black pepper.
-Mix everything together until the noodles are coated in brown.
+• Add noodles, regular soy sauce, dark soy sauce, fish sauce, and black pepper.
+Toss until the noodles are evenly coated.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!